chuyangyao/chuyangyao.github.io/_pages/about.md

 About Me
 ======
-I am currently a junior at Shenzhen University, majoring in Electronic Information Engineering in the top-notch innovation experimental class (also known as the Academician Class).
-My performance in the college entrance exam was benchmarked against Shandong University, reflecting my strong academic foundation.
+I am currently a junior at Shenzhen University, majoring in Electronic Information Engineering in the top-tier innovation experimental class (also known as the Academician Class).
+The admission scores for this class are benchmarked against those of Shandong University, reflecting its high academic standards.
 Alongside my studies, I work as an Assistant AI Algorithm Engineer at vivo, where I apply advanced AI techniques to real-world challenges.

 Education
 ======